Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

-Following the PCS framework, we first perform a comprehensive reality check for popular NE algorithms under ``P", to evaluate their performance and identify key limitations in capturing smooth structures and retaining biological signals.
-We subject the low-dimensional embedding generated by each NE algorithm to several internal and external evaluation and validation checks.
+\red{We first perform a comprehensive reality check for popular NE algorithms under ``P" in PCS, to evaluate their performance and identify key limitations in capturing smooth structures and retaining biological signals.} Specifically, we subject the low-dimensional embedding generated by each NE algorithm to several internal and external evaluation and validation checks.
 Internal validation uses benchmark single-cell datasets, numerical simulations, and/or rigorous theoretical analysis, to assess how well the embedding preserves local and global structure relative to the original high-dimensional data.
-External validation leverages biological labels (e.g., cell type or cell state annotations) associated with the benchmark datasets, available from trusted sources, to evaluate how well the NE algorithms retain biological signals.
-As detailed below, our systematic assessment reveals key insights into the limitations of the existing approaches and the main factors determining the performance of NE algorithms in characterizing smooth structures. {These limitations include the artificial fragmentation of smooth structures within the embeddings and instability in the algorithm’s output with respect to random initializations.}
+External validation leverages biological labels (e.g., cell type or cell state annotations) associated with the benchmark datasets, available from trusted sources, to evaluate how well the NE algorithms retain biological signals. \red{As detailed below, our systematic assessment reveals insights into the limitations of NE methods and the main factors determining their performance in characterizing smooth structures.} These limitations include the artificial fragmentation of smooth structures within the embeddings and instability in the algorithm’s output with respect to random initializations.